 Skills Development in South Africa is governed under the Skills Development Act 97 of 1998, which has subsequently been amended a number of times.
 The national government's Department of Higher Education and Training is responsible for managing and developing all higher education and skills development training.
-The current Minister is Dr Blade Nzimande.
+Learnerships are a key component of the skills development drive.
+With a Learnership the learner can gain a national qualification without having to pay study fees.
+The current Minister responsible for skills development is Dr Blade Nzimande.

 Unemployment has always been a major challenge faced in South Africa and many have suggested that the reason behind the country’s constant high unemployment figures is the lack of skills needed to do jobs that are in high demand.